ipfs/ipfs-docs/docs/community/contribute/contribution-tutorial.md

 2. Add any comments you feel are necessary.
 3. If you still want to tackle this issue, post a message saying that you'd like to take ownership of it.

 Once you've claimed ownership of an issue, a member of the core IPFS team will assign you to it.
-If this is a large issue, someone from the IPFS team will check in with you from time to time and make sure you've got everything you need to progress with the issue.
+If this is a large issue, someone from the Filecoin team will check in with you from time to time and make sure you've got everything you need to progress with the issue.

 ## Creating a fix